yanmarques/badcat/docs/Pupy.md

 This ELF shared library file is extremely important, it holds Tor and badcat code.
 Such file must be copied to two places:

 1. The directory where Pupy will be built.
 As you may already know, Pupy first build the executable (elf, exe, apk, etc) with a dummy string to be replaced with actual Python code later.
 This such build will be our next step.
 2. Where you will run the resulting executable.
-As you may already know, the executable needs the shared library to run, remember this is a POC, ideally it should not need to carry the shared library to everywhere you need to run.
+As you may already know, the executable needs the shared library to run, remember this is a PoC, ideally it should not need to carry the shared library to everywhere you need to run.

 Sooo, copy the `libbadcat_pupy.so` shared library to `pupy/client/sources-linux`.